-A continuation of Introduction to GIS (GEOG 2344 or GIS 2344).
-Explore various components of spatial analysis and raster data.
-The lab component provides an introduction to the ArcGIS Spatial Analyst and 3D Analyst extensions.
+A continuation of Introduction to GIS (GEOG 2343 or GIS 2343).
+Exploration of various spatial analysis techniques for use in problem solving and decision making.
 Course must be completed with a "C" or better to advance in the GIS program.
-Prerequisite: GEOG 2344 /GIS 2344 /SURV 2344 with a grade of "C" or better or instructor approval.
+Includes lab component Prerequisite: GEOG 2343 /GIS 2343 with a grade of "C" or better or instructor approval.
+Semester Offered Spring only